Lung disease in old dogs can significantly affect their breathing, energy levels, and overall quality of life.

 Signs include a honking cough, exercise intolerance, and occasional wheezing.
 Managing chronic bronchitis often requires medication, lifestyle adjustments, and monitoring for complications.

-Read more: Old Dog Breathing Heavy (Understanding Respiratory Concerns)
+Read more: Old Dog Breathing Heavy and Fast (Why it happens)

 Pneumonia